movement-disorders/walking-labs/step-identifier/README.md

 To support our initial hypothesis, we're planning to gather all the information required, from a single device, that will hold both an accelerometer + gyroscope, giving a total of "6 degrees of freedom".
 As we'll show in the companion notebook, that's required to recognize step occurrences during a walking session (accelerometer), and derive laterality as well (gyroscope).
 The device will be located at the Sacrum area, adhered to the subject's body through a belt or double sided tape, to ensure a "noise-free" data capture.

 ## Bits & pieces
-This whole experiment encompasses different efforts: sampling data, model training, electronics design and manufacturing (sounds bigger than it actually is), embedded development, operate a working model in real time, testing, hacking an all in one device, etc. It definitely exceeds an isolated experiment as "Step-Id", but we needed a kickstart to tell you about this bigger result
+This whole experiment encompasses different efforts: sampling data, model training, electronics design and manufacturing (sounds bigger than it actually is), embedded development, operate a working model in real time, testing, hacking an all in one device, etc. It definitely exceeds an isolated experiment as "Step-Id", but we needed a kickstart to tell you about this bigger result we're trying to achieve.